caoruikai/Learn-Use-Create/Linux/linux_ubuntu_note.md

 - Current port in use can be checked at: `/etc/services`.
 - Current port listened to: `sudo ss -tunlp`.

+## Port Forwarding & Triggering
+- Port forwarding is used to send network traffic to certain service in certain machine within LAN by the gateway.
+- Set up in a gateway
+    - Inbound port number
+    - Inbound external IP address where requests was sent from (can be restricted or all)
+    - Internal IP of the receipient machine
+    - Internal port number of the receipient machine (can be same with the inbound or not)
+- After the gateway receives a request from the external IP addresses with a certain port number, it sends the request to the designated IP address with designated port number.
+- Port Triggering
+    - More dynamic and flexible than port forwarding.
+    - Ranges of IP address and port numbers can be set instead of one-to-one relationship in port forwarding.

+## Set up an Ubuntu Server as a DHCP/DNS/Gateway/NTP Server
+- Skip for now since it is not needed.
+Refer to the book itself.

 # OpenSSH